-Hybrid mail is a service whereby the content of communications is electronically transmitted to the service provider, electronically processed and converted into the physical form of a letter mail item, which is printed, enveloped and then physically delivered to the addressee or the reverse.
+which is printed, enveloped and then physically delivered to the addressee or the reverse.
 The physical delivery of remote printed items of correspondence therefore is and remains a postal service.
 Nevertheless, it should be considered to what extent the digital elements of forms of hybrid mail services or other digital solutions like digital mailboxes need to be included in the scope of the postal sector, as these may have an important impact on the market and on competition in the near future.
-For example, UPU identifies and defines 42 e-services that are classified into four groups: i) e-post and e-government; ii) e-commerce; iii) digital financial and payment solutions; iv) support services services to digital postal services as services delivered by Posts to their end customers (individuals, businesses or governments) through digital channels.
-The Internet is the main e-service delivery channel, while other telecommunications channels (e.g. mobile phones, tablets, call centres or
+For example, UPU identifies and defines 42 e-services that are classified into four groups: i) e-post and e-government; ii) e-commerce; iii) digital financial and payment solutions; iv) support services.
+UPU refers to digital postal services as services delivered by Posts to their end customers (individuals, businesses or governments) through digital channels.
+The Internet is the main e-service delivery channel, while other telecommunications channels (e.g. mobile phones, tablets, call centres or televisions) are also considered.
+As these e-services are regulated under different frameworks and do not have physical component, the ERGP believes that they cannot be considered as postal services.